 - Raised $857,500 from private philanthropy to support our work.

 - Raised $92,075 from the "Wake-up With WOW" Benefit Breakfast

 - Our first-ever breakfast fundraiser featured CEOs from the national wind, solar and energy storage associations who all appeared together on the same stage for the first time ever.
 The event sold out with over 54% of the total revenue coming from non-member companies.
 We met the budgeted fundraising goal and expanded our reach to companies who support our members with products and services.

-- CGA received funding from The Wind Solar Association (WSA) for advocacy work on MISO market reforms.
-In 2019, CGA will be holding 10 in-state meetings with state regulators to talk about the market reforms needed as the Midcontinent states implement the generation shift that is underway.
+- CGA received funding from The Wind Solar Alliance (WSA) for advocacy work on MISO market reforms.
+In 2019, CGA will be holding 10 in-state meetings with state regulators and staff to talk about the market reforms needed as the Midcontinent states implement the generation shift that is underway.